Transdev: Germany

 Transdev Germany operates buses and trains in Germany.
 It was renamed from Veolia Verkehr GmbH in March 2015.

-Rhenus Veniro was Transdev's newest addition its German portfolio as a result of Rhenus's parent company, Rethmann, increasing its shareholding of Transdev to 34%.
+In November 2018, Transdev was awarded a contract to operate the regional railway network of Hannover; the deal, which covers approximately 9.3 million rail kilometres per year and typically carries in excess of 30 million passengers annually, was valued at in excess of €1.5 billion and is the largest regional rail contract in the history of Transdev Germany to date.

-The shared-van service Supershuttle operated in Berlin, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.
+During January 2019, Rhenus Veniro was added to Transdev's German portfolio as a result of Rhenus's parent company, Rethmann, increasing its shareholding of Transdev to 34%.
+The shared-van service SuperShuttle operated in Berlin, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.

 Portugal

 Transdev Portugal operates bus and coach services all around Portugal, and formerly light rail.
 It was first established in 1997 to tender for the Metro do Porto light rail through the consortium Normetro.
 The light rail opened in 2002 and was operated by Transdev Portugal until 2010.
 Transdev Portugal also acquired the CAIMA Group in 2002 and the Joalto Group in 2010.
 It was rewarded the AveiroBus network with 24 buses, 1 ferry boat and 2 boats, effective from 1 January 2017.

-The shared-van service Supershuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.
+The shared-van service SuperShuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.

 Netherlands

 Transdev Netherlands is made up of two operations, Connexxion and Witte Kruis.
-There used to be an additional operation called Veolia Transport Nederland, until the branding was discontinued and replaced by Connexxion in December 2016.
+There used to be an additional operation called Veolia Transport Nederland, until the branding was discontinued and replaced by Connexxion during December 2016.
 Transdev Netherlands was set up in December 2015 to group the three operations together under one brand, after bringing Connexxion and Veolia Transport Nederland under one management earlier in May that year.
 Each operation continued to exist separately with its branding unchanged until the rebranding of Veolia Transport Nederland.
 This arrangement was planned ever since the global rebranding of Veolia Transdev in 2013.

-In October 2007 Transdev acquired a 50% shareholding in Connexxion.
-In February 2013 Transdev's shareholding increased to 86%.
+During October 2007, Transdev acquired a 50% shareholding in Connexxion.
+In February 2013, Transdev's shareholding increased to 86%.

 Veolia Transport Nederland operated bus, train and ferry services around Netherlands since 1997.
-In December 2016, the last remaining concession of Veolia Transport Nederland was rebranded to Connexxion.
+During December 2016, the last remaining concession of Veolia Transport Nederland was rebranded to Connexxion.
 Witte Kruis (Dutch for White Cross) is Transdev's mobile care organization in Netherlands.

-The shared-van service Supershuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.
+The shared-van service SuperShuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.